Skip To Content

 Voxel

-Support the display, sharing, and analysis of multidimensional spatial and temporal information in a 3D volumetric visualization.
+Supports the display, sharing, and analysis of multidimensional spatial and temporal information in a 3D volumetric visualization.

 A voxel scene layer

-Application specific layer types such as the KML layer and the LAS dataset layer in ArcGIS Pro need to be converted to a feature layer or a scene layer to share the layer across the ArcGIS system.
+Application-specific layer types, such as the KML layer and the LAS dataset layer in ArcGIS Pro, need to be converted to a feature layer or a scene layer to share the layer across the ArcGIS system.